Skip to content

-Repeat Annually Setting for Automation Entry Conditions
+Workflow: Using Repeat Annually in Automation Entry Conditions

 Before beginning, it's important to understand how Automations function and how their Entry Conditions work.
 To get started, click here for the first in a series of Automation how-to articles.